solliancenet/microsoft-mysql-developer-guide/03_GettingStarted/03_08_Connect_Query_PHP.md

 Follow one of the methods in the [Provision Flexible Server and a database] document to create a Flexible Server instance with a database.

-Moreover, install PHP on your system from the [downloads page.](https://windows.php.net/download/) These instructions were tested with PHP 8.0.13 (any PHP 8.0 version should work).
+Moreover, install PHP from the [downloads page.](https://windows.php.net/download/) These instructions were tested with PHP 8.0.13 (any PHP 8.0 version should work).

-> Your `php.ini` file needs to uncomment the `extension=mysqli` and `extension=openssl` lines for these steps to work.
+> The `php.ini` file needs to uncomment the `extension=mysqli` and `extension=openssl` lines for these steps to work.

 A text editor such as Visual Studio Code may also be useful.